broadinstitute/gatk/tensorize/README.md

 # Run Dataflow
-The following steps will run a Dataflow pipeline remotely, which in turn will, read the table `lubitz.coding`, calculate counts of `coding_file_id` and write them onto a GCS bucket.
+The following steps will run a Dataflow pipeline remotely, which in turn will, tensorize fields of a type specified by the user (e.g. categorical, continuous) and write them onto a GCS bucket in the form of one `hd5` file per sample id.

 * Clone the repo and cd into it:
 ```